 Gatorland has alligators and crocodiles of all sizes plus a free-flight aviary, petting zoo, one-of-a-kind animal shows, a zip line and an off road adventure.

 Wander among hundreds of life-sized dinosaurs in a natural setting, where lots of trees provide shade.
-There are plenty of interactive exhibits and a dino-themed playground.
+There are plenty of interactive exhibits and a dino-themed playground at Dinosaur World.
 Suitable for aged 3+ and unlike other parks cool bags and your own snacks are welcomed!

 Check out Groupon for deals!